 Spook-Eats is looking for submissions for the new journal that highlights the hard work of female (cis or trans)/non-binary individuals in the paranormal.

 As a female in the paranormal, I’ve found that sometimes, it’s difficult for women to have their voices heard and their work highlighted.
 That’s why I’m compiling the writings and works of female paranormal researchers, historians, and investigators from all over the globe!

 I am looking for non-fiction writings only at this time.
 Keep in mind that this is a journal with the intention of sharing knowledge and educating readers.
 While I love hearing people’s personal stories, they are less likely to be accepted.
 We also get multiple submissions highlighting haunted locations.
 To have a better chance of being accepted, try to think outside the box!
-Consider highlighting a woman in the paranormal, sharing your research, explaining a theory you have, teaching people to use tarot or tap into their psychic abilities.
+Consider highlighting a woman in the paranormal, sharing your research, explaining a theory you have, teaching people to use tarot or tap into their psychic abilities (DIY articles are always a hit!).
 These are just a few ideas.
-If you need inspiration, consider purchasing a copy of Volume 1 of The Feminine Macabre to see what got accepted in the past!
+If you need inspiration, consider purchasing a copy of The Feminine Macabre to see what got accepted in the past!

 If you’re interested in submitting, check out the guidelines below.

 Please submit your unpublished works on ghosts, folklore, the occult, witchcraft, cryptids, dark history, investigations, cemetery art, voodoo, tarot, parapsychology research, women in the field, etc. with a minimum of 500 words and a maximum of 5,000 words.
 Please email it as a WORD Document labeled with your NAME and the TITLE of your work.
 Please format your Word Document with 12-point Times New Roman and double spaced (and please remove spaces between paragraphs).
 Send your submission to email@example.com with FEMALE JOURNAL SUBMISSION as the subject.